 This article is one that any serious dieter shouldn't be without.
 It's packed with handy tips designed to make weight loss easier.
 Write your favourite tips on post-it notes and stick them to your fridge, your PC or your dressing table mirror to ensure you're constantly inspired and share this article with your fellow dieters on Facebook and email so they can tell you which tips work best for them and support you in achieving your diet targets.

 Hours of research and testing went into creating this hot list of diet tips, and we hope this feature revolutionises your weight-loss plan and helps you achieve your fitness goals.
-We would love to hear about all of your weight-loss success stories too, and see your before and after pictures, so please contact me on Editor@AhlanLive.com if you would like to inspire other dieters and share your weight loss story.
+We would love to hear about all of your weight-loss success stories too, and see your before and after pictures, so please contact us on Editor@AhlanLive.com if you would like to inspire other dieters and share your weight loss story.

 After reading following these tips, success is inevitable...